General Education and ECCE Requirements

 This category offers students structured opportunities to integrate knowledge, practice, and reflection in the context of an engaged citizenship experience.
 Students may fulfill this part of the ECCE curriculum through an internship, Prior Learning Assessment, a service-learning course, a research project, a group project course, or study abroad, among others.

 Students who desire or are required to complete an internship or project may do so through the Engagement Experience.

-ECCE Speakers Series
+ECCE Speaker Series

 For one semester, students will be required to participate in a series of campus-sponsored lectures by speakers who exemplify engaged citizenship.
 Credit will be awarded upon completion of all course requirements.
-Students must complete one hour of Speakers Series course work, but may take an additional hour in a different semester if desired.
+Students must complete one hour of Speaker Series course work, but may take an additional hour in a different semester if desired.

 Assessment of General Education and ECCE

 Assessment of general education and ECCE will involve both direct and indirect measures of student learning based on the Goals and Learning Outcomes for Baccalaureate Education and on the established criteria for courses in the curriculum.
 Students are required to participate in general education and ECCE assessment.